The House Behind the Cedars (book)

 The House Behind the Cedars is the first published novel by American author Charles W. Chesnutt.
 It was published in 1900 by Houghton, Mifflin and Company.
-The story occurs in the southern American states of North and South Carolina a few years following the American Civil War.
-Rena Walden, a young woman of mixed white and black ancestry, leaves home to join her brother, who has migrated to a new city, where he lives as a white man.
-Following her brother's lead, Rena begins living as a white woman.
+The story occurs in North Carolina and South Carolina a few years following the American Civil War.
+Rena Walden, a young woman of mixed white and Black ancestry, leaves home to join her brother, who has migrated to a new city, where he lives as a white man.
+Following her brother's lead, Rena begins to live as a white woman.
 The secret of her identity leads to conflict when she falls in love with a white aristocrat who learns the truth of her heredity.
-The ensuing drama emphasizes themes of interracial relations and depicted the intricacies of racial identity in the American south.
+The ensuing drama emphasizes themes of interracial relations and depicted the intricacies of racial identity in the American South.

 According to Hollis Robbins, the two major influences on The House Behind the Cedars are Chesnutt's life and Walter Scott's novel Ivanhoe.
 Well read in nineteenth century British literature and being of predominantly European ancestry, Chesnutt was light skinned enough to pass as a white man, although he openly identified with his African-American roots.
 Additionally, his portrayal of interracial romantic relations in The House Behind the Cedars was controversial.
 Although the novel was critically well received, its controversy contributed to poor financial performance.

 Plot summary

 The novel opens "a few years after the Civil War."
 John Warwick walks around the town of Patesville, North Carolina in which he used to live and visits his childhood home.

-John joyfully reunites with his mother, Molly, and his sister Rena, and tells them what his life has been like since leaving home.
-He reveals that he has become a successful lawyer, and that he was married, but his wife died and left him with a baby boy.
-Warwick asks Rena to come live with him and help take care of his son Albert.
-The narrator slowly reveals to the reader that John and Rena are mixed-race: their mother is black and their father (now dead, and never married to their mother) was white.
+John joyfully reunites with his mother Molly, and his sister Rena and tells them what his life has been like since leaving home: he has become a successful lawyer; he was married, but his wife died, leaving him with their baby son Albert.
+He asks Rena to come live with him and help take care of Albert.
+The narrator slowly reveals to the reader that John and Rena are mixed-race: their mother is Black and their father, now dead and never married to their mother) was white.

-Rena says goodbye to her mother and Frank Fowler, one of their workmen who is a close friend of the family and is deeply in love with Rena.
-She and her brother make the journey back to South Carolina.
-Upon their arrival, John and Rena attend a tournament where men dressed as knights participate in a jousting competition.
+Rena says goodbye to her mother and Frank Fowler, one of their workmen who is a close family friend and deeply in love with Rena.
+The siblings make their way back to South Carolina.
+Upon their arrival, they attend a tournament where men dressed as knights participate in a jousting competition.
 There Rena meets George Tryon, who wins the tournament, invites Rena to the ball, and falls in love with her.
 Rena agrees to marry George, but is anxious that he will discover her African American heritage.